- Education and Science»

 The Diadochi were the successors to Alexander the Great.
 This group of men was nominally anyone who ruled in Alexander’s place after his death, but particularly applies to a few men.
 The Companions were Alexander’s bodyguards, his extended council, and some of his generals and admirals.
 The Friends were seven men that formed the inner circle of Alexander’s advisory council.
 At the time of Alexander’s death there were about a dozen men that were able to affect the course of history and shape the Hellenistic world.

-Alexander conquered lands, but it was the Diadochi that made an empire out of it.
-There was essentially a pathway of destruction where Alexander went.
-The Macedonian King did not actually conquer entire provinces, he destroyed Persian armies, and sieged major cities, but he left tribal forces, banditry and local rulers behind.
+Alexander‘s victories may have conquered lands, but it was the Diadochi that made an empire out of it.
+There was essentially a path of destruction along the route Alexander took to conquer Persia.
+The Macedonian king did not actually conquer the Persian satrapies, he destroyed their armies, sieged and captured major cities, butleft behind tribal forces, banditry and local rulers.
 All Alexander wanted was to be able to keep moving forward, and that meant steady supply lines, and small garrisons.
 Upon Alexander’s death, the Diadochi divided up the empire to rule as regents in the name of Alexander’s unborn child, Alexander IV.
 The Diadochi created administrations, put down local rebellions, and subjugated the smaller kingdoms on the fringes of the empire.
 The Persian Empire was swept away by Alexander, though he left it in shambles, and it was the Diadochi who created an empire to replace it.

 Alexander was considered the god-king of all of the Diadochi’s realms.
 The Diadochi brought Alexander’s throne with them and used it at meetings to signify that they were all equals under Alexander.
 They attempted to carry out his final instructions, and to show themselves as the true successor to Alexander.
 This was because the Diadochi each wanted to become master of the entire empire, even though they were supposedly regents for Alexander IV.